 A staunch education advocate, life-long learner and son of immigrant parents, Rodriguez serves on the Board of Trustees for DeVry University and Loyola University Chicago, where he is an adjunct Political Science Professor and pursuing a Ph.D. in sociology.

-Rodriguez earned a juris doctorate in international law from Chicago-Kent College of Law and a bachelor of arts in both Sociology and Communications from Loyola University.
+Rodriguez earned a juris doctorate in international law from Chicago-Kent College of Law and a bachelor's degree in both Sociology and Communications from Loyola University.
 He resides in Chicago with his wife and is the proud father of five children.